 Fast forward to a year and a half later and I’m accepted to study abroad through AIFS in Cannes, France!
 I’m packing my bags, purchasing cold weather clothes online (cuz this Floridian only ever wears shorts.
-[Insert more money emojis]), and counting the days ’till I fly out of MIA to a time zone far beyond anything I’ve ever experienced before.
+And counting the days ’till I fly out of MIA to a time zone far beyond anything I’ve ever experienced before.

 I am extremely grateful for my time spent abroad.
 I’ve grown so much.
 Learned so much.
 Met so many people.
 And eaten such amazing foods (um, hello. def one of the major highlights).

-See my a more in depth explanation on the following below:
+See my more in depth explanation on the following below: